Last updated on March 29, 2026

 Counterspell

-It's hard to find a bluer card than Counterspell: it's been around since Day 1, and it's still very relevant without being overpowered.
+It's hard to find a bluer card than Counterspell: It's been around since Day 1, and it's still very relevant without being overpowered.
 It’s one of the simplest, most straightforward effects (just “Nope”), with a casting cost strict enough to require some deckbuilding concessions if you want to cast it reliably.

 A staple of several formats including Modern, it's the most famous blue instant in Commander.